 The reason this question is so powerful is because it surfaces for you what each interviewer thinks success looks like.
 They make their decisions on what they think, not necessarily reality.
 This helps you overcome the disparity and makes sure they all want hire you—for whatever their reasons might be. 🙂

-Free Live Job Interviewing Webcast: I’m offering a FREE LIVE WEBCAST titled 3 Keys to Ace Any Job Interview.
+Free Job Interviewing Webinar: I’m offering a FREE WEBINAR titled 3 Keys to Ace Any Job Interview.
 It comes with great instruction and a nice workbook for note taking.
 Even more, I have an awesome giveaway when you attend.
-It’s an eBook titled How to Interview the Employer: 75 Great Questions to Ask Before You Take Any Job.
+It’s an eBook titled Ace Any Job Interview.
 There are several times available.
 You can sign up here.

 Like this episode?
 Please share it via social media and review it on iTunes!
 I can keep this blog and all future podcasts and videos ad-free and sponsor-free ONLY because you share my work!
 Please share or subscribe to my podcast and YouTube channel too!